dazuma/blockenspiel/README.txt

 === Known issues and limitations

-* If you subclass a DSL class, the subclass doesn't inherit the dsl methods of its superclass.
-This can probably be fixed, but I haven't yet given it a lot of attention.
+* Implementing wildcard DSL methods using <tt>method_missing</tt> doesn't work.
+I haven't yet figured out the right semantics for this case.
 * Ruby 1.9 and JRuby status not yet known.

 === Development and support

 Documentation is available at http://virtuoso.rubyforge.org/blockenspiel.

-Source code is hosted by Github.
+Source code is hosted by Github at http://github.com/dazuma/blockenspiel.

+Report bugs on RubyForge at http://rubyforge.org/virtuoso.

+Contact the author at dazuma at gmail dot com.

 === Author / Credits